-In response to these orders, WCFR will begin a new process for distributing meals to our programs families and others beginning Tuesday, March 17, 2020.
-Here’s how it will work:
+On March 17.
+2020, WCFR adopted a new process for distributing meals to our programs families and others.
+Here’s how it works:

-- At all times, practice social distancing, defined as standing 6-8’ feet from other people and, most importantly, staying home if you feel sick.
-We join the CDC’s recommendation that you wear a face mask in public, including when accessing our services.
+- At all times, practice physical distancing, defined as standing 6-8’ feet from other people and, most importantly, staying home if you feel sick.

 If you have any of these symptoms, please stay home and avoid spreading illness to others: